 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the cable cover, if applicable.

 - 3. Remove the dust filter, if applicable.

-- 4. Remove the side cover.
+- 4. Remove the left-side cover.

 - 5. Remove the front cover.

-- 6. Remove the hard drive, if applicable.
+- 6. Remove the drive bay.

-- 7. Remove the drive bay.
+- 7. Remove the fan.

-The following images indicate the location of the media-card reader and provide a visual representation of the removal procedure.
+The following image indicates the location of the media-card reader and provides a visual representation of the removal procedure.

-Figure 72.
+Figure 83.
 Removing the media-card reader

-- 1. Remove the power-supply cables from the routing guides on the media-card reader bracket. - 2.
-Remove the screw (6-32#) that secure the media-card reader bracket to the system board and the chassis. - ${\bf 3.}\;$ Disconnect the media-card reader from its connector (SD CARD) on the system board. - 4.
-Lift and remove the media-card reader along with the bracket from the system.
+- 1. Remove the screw (6-32) that secures the media-card reader bracket to the chassis. - $\textbf{2.} \ \ \, \text{Lift the media-card reader to disconnect it from its connector (SD CARD) on the system board.}$ - 3.
+Unhook the tabs on the media-card reader from the slots on the chassis and remove the media-card reader from the chassis.